 Miles Dawson, in his The Ethical Religion of Zoroaster, points out that according to Zoroastrian scriptures, “… the birth of Zarathustra (Zoroaster) began the last world-epoch of three thousand years; after three prophets of his seed have, at intervals, carried his doctrine through-

-out the world, the Last Judgment will be pronounced, the Kingdom of Ahura-Mazda will come …” (18)
+out the world, the Last Judgement will be pronounced, the Kingdom of Ahura-Mazda will come …” (18)

 It is now approximately, perhaps exactly, three thousand years since the appearance of Zoroaster.
 Three great Messengers of God, Buddha, Christ and Muhammad, of the same “spiritual seed” as Zoroaster, have carried the Word of God into the “easts of the earth and the wests thereof.”
 The Faith of Bahá’u’lláh (the Glory of God), which was heralded by the Báb, His Forerunner, has come exactly as promised.

-The Bahá’í Faith, heralded by the Báb, and founded by Bahá’u’lláh, is one Faith, dating from the 23rd of May, 1844.
+The Bahá’í Faith, heralded by the Báb, and founded by Bahá’u’lláh, is one Faith, dating from the 23 May 1844.

 M. N. Dhalla says of these last days that “Ahura Mazda will come at that time with his Holy Spirit … to accomplish this great work.
 The world-process will then come to its final consummation as ordained by him at the beginning of creation.”
 (19)